 Bringing to bear written texts, music, film and other media sources, this course explores the definition and moral significance of Hip Hop as a religious and cultural phenomenon within popular culture.
 Specific issues explored in this course include the syncretism of religious symbols and sensibilities in Hip Hop; the racial, ethnic, sex-gendered, and class dynamics of Hip Hop; as well as the language and aesthetics of Hip Hop.
+Credits 4 Attributes Diversity Domestic

-AAAS 299, REL 299
+Appropriate for First-year Students Cross Listed AAAS 299, REL 299